-Alternatively for other participants online interviewing can lead to auditory, visual, and kinaesthetic difficulties
+Alternatively for other participants online interviewing can lead to auditory, visual, and kinaesthetic difficulties.

-People with auditory impairments, for instance, may have difficulty hearing through their computer speakers
+People with auditory impairments, for instance, may have difficulty hearing via digital speakers.

-- They will have to look at transcripts, but the transcripts aren't always accurate/don't always work well - Typing within online interviews can be a positive for deaf and hard of hearing participants, however the online experience can be taxing, and it's difficult to communicate

-Online interviewing can also end up less inclusive:

-- Requires access to internet and/or laptop/computer/tablet/phone - Figures show a difference for people with disabilities versus those without in regard to access to computers and smartphones - online interviewing is only inclusive if people have access to the tools in the first place - Needs a quiet space to interact - Impact of children at home these need to be factored in as potential distractions - No need to get childcare is a positive from an expense point of view, but can have a negative impact on participation if no one else is at home to help out - Staring at a screen is exhausting which can have an underlying effect upon participants' cognitive abilities and focus - especially for participants with SpLDs
+- Participants may have to look at transcripts, but the transcripts aren't always accurate/don't always work well. - Typing within online interviews can be a positive for deaf and hard of hearing participants, however the online experience can be taxing, and it's difficult to communicate. - Online interviewing can also end up less inclusive: - Requires access to internet and/or laptop/computer/tablet/phone. - Figures show a difference for people with disabilities versus those without regarding access to computers and smartphones online interviewing is only inclusive if people have access to the tools in the first place. - If participants need a quiet space to interact. - Mitigating the impact of children at home these need to be factored in as potential distractions. - No need to get childcare is a positive from an expense point of view, but can have a negative impact on participation if no one else is at home to assist. - Staring at a screen is exhausting which can have an underlying effect upon participants' cognitive abilities and focus - especially for participants with SpLDs.

-Online interviewing can also be less appropriate for certain research objectives (e.g. shopping experiences) so this should be considered in relation to the specific piece you are conducting
+Online interviewing can also be less appropriate for certain research objectives (e.g., shopping experiences) so this should be considered in relation to the specific piece you are conducting.